hanami/guides/content/v2.0/introduction/getting-started.md

 To get this spec to pass, we'll need to update our books index action to return books from the books relation.

 To access the books relation within the action, we can use Hanami's "Deps mixin".
-Covered in detail in the [containers and components](/v2.0/architecture/containers/) section of the [Architecture guide](/v2.0/architecture/containers/), the Deps mixin gives each of your application's components easy access to the other components it depends on to achieve its work.
-We'll see this in more detail in a moment.
+Covered in detail in the [containers and components](/v2.0/architecture/containers/) section of the Architecture guide, the Deps mixin gives each of your application's components easy access to the other components it depends on to achieve its work.
+We'll see this in more detail as these guides progress.

 For now however, it's enough to know that we can use `include Deps["persistence.rom"]` to make rom-rb available via a `rom` method within our action.
 The books relation is then available via `rom.relations[:books]`.

-To satisy our spec, we need to meet a few requirements.
+To satisfy our spec, we need to meet a few requirements.
 Firstly, we want to render each book's _title_ and _author_, but not its _id_.
 Secondly we want to return books alphabetically by title.
 We can achieve these requirements using the `select` and `order` methods offered by the books relation:

 ```ruby
 # frozen_string_literal: true